tinaafang/tinaafang/README.md

 I'm currently studying Computer Science and Finance at the University of Waterloo.

-I'm learning data science and software development.:zap: I'm passionate about combining these knowledge to create applications that improves our lives.
+I'm learning data science and software development:zap: I'm passionate about combining these knowledge to create applications that improves our lives.

 Favourite Languages: Python, R, JavaScript, SQL